jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

 numberParser = spanParserG isDigit
 ```

-Using the `fmap` operator we defined earlier for our functor, we can create a parser for `FirstName`.
+Using the `fmap` operator we defined earlier for our functor, we can now create a parser for `FirstName`.
 ```haskell
 firstNameParser :: Parser FirstName firstNameParser = FirstName <$> stringLiteralParser